 This natural reward system is the beginning reason why men look at other women.
 With the almost constant barrage of attractive women we’re exposed to in our media crazed world, many of us men have developed a regular “habit” of looking at other women.
 This habit can become so ingrained that our looking becomes like a natural reflex and one that we can feel we have no control over.

 Unfortunately, our media exposure has only made this a more and more difficult battle for men.
-Advertisements by Carl's Jr., Victoria Secret, car and beer makers all use scantily clad women, in sexually provocative poses to sell their products (are we buying the car, the girl, or does the girl come with the car?) contribute to why men look at other women.
+Advertisements by Carl's Jr., Victoria Secret, and car and beer makers, all use scantily clad women in sexually provocative poses to sell their products (are we buying the car, the girl, or does the girl come with the car?) contribute to why men look at other women.

-When we get married or in a committed relationship we need to stop being a man who looks at other women.
+When we get married or are in a committed relationship, we need to stop being a man who looks at other women.
 If we don't, this “habit” can cause us a lot of problems, just as you’ve described.

-Here are some suggestions on how to stop looking at other women:
+Here are some suggestions on how to begin to stop looking at other women: